libigl/libigl.github.io/docs/unit-tests.md

 }
 ```

-You can use functions like `test_common::assert_eq` to assert equality.
+You can use functions like `test_common::assert_eq` to assert equality between two Eigen matrices.
 The [cumsum test](https://github.com/libigl/libigl/blob/master/tests/include/igl/cumsum.cpp) is a good
 simple example of a test case.

-Many libigl functions act on triangle meshes, you can use the utility `test_common::load_mesh("cube.obj", V, F)`
+Many libigl functions act on triangle meshes, you can use `igl::read_triangle_mesh(test_common::data_path("cube.obj"), V, F)` to load a triangle mesh located in the test data folder.

-to load some data.
+!!! note

-**Note** the data used for testing is not in this repository.
-Instead it is contained in the [libigl-tests-data](https://github.com/libigl/libigl-tests-data) repo.
+    The data used for testing is not in the main libigl repository.
+Instead it is contained in the [libigl-tests-data](https://github.com/libigl/libigl-tests-data) repository.
 It is automatically downloaded when `LIBIGL_BUILD_TESTS` is enabled.

 ## Conventions